dxknight/chronos/README.md

 Put chronos.el somewhere Emacs can find it and run `(require 'chronos)`.

+Alternatively:
+* if you have set up access to MELPA http://melpa.org/#/getting-started, you can install using `M-x package-install chronos`.
+* if you have MELPA and `use-package` https://github.com/jwiegley/use-package, you can install by evaluating `(use-package chronos :ensure t)`, and adding that snippet to your init file if you want chronos for future sessions.

+## Quick start

 `M-x chronos-add-timer` will start chronos and prompt you to add a timer.
 When prompted for the time, enter an integer number of minutes for the timer to count down from (see later for more sophisticated options).
 When prompted for the